Skill Demand Index

 Jobs Analyzed

-Most employers want Bachelor's Degree in Marketing/Business at hands-on daily use, not textbook knowledge.
+Most employers want Bachelor's degree in Marketing/Business at basic competency with practical application.

 Overview

-Bachelor's Degree in Marketing/Business is required in 0.2% of scored job postings on ShouldApply, making it a growing skill in the current job market.
-Employers looking for Bachelor's Degree in Marketing/Business typically want candidates who can demonstrate real proficiency, not just surface awareness.
+Bachelor's degree in Marketing/Business is required in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current job market.
+Employers looking for Bachelor's degree in Marketing/Business typically want candidates who can demonstrate real proficiency, not just surface awareness.

 Common skill gaps: